0x09AL/go-deliver/README.md

 * http://gopkg.in/gcfg.v1

 ## Configuration
-Currently go-deliver supports only http server for payload delivery.
+Currently go-deliver supports only http and https server for payload delivery.
 More server types will be added later.
 To change the port of the http server you can modify the ```config.conf```.

 Sample configuration :